jgckruger/spark-hdfs-kubernetes/README.md

 ```

 After the pods are up, you can either get a shell into a pod using the included script or access _http://localhost:8888_ and use the Jupyter UI (default password is _jupyter_)

+There are some sample spark codes at /spark such as /spark/_pog.py_ and /spark/_sample.py_.
+You need to copy them over to the /data folder if you want to work with it.

+Anything that is inside the /data folder will be ignored, so you can create your own repo inside it and version your code independent of the environment \o/.